 What should you look for in a no-contract internet provider?

-As we mentioned earlier, you'll want to look at the cost per megabit per second of the provider's plans to get a better sense of whether you're getting a good deal.
+As discussed earlier in the article, you'll want to look at the cost per megabit per second of the provider's plans to better understand whether you're getting a good deal.
 While it's fantastic to avoid having to sign a contract -- and, in general, it is wonderful to avoid the looming threat of early termination fees associated with said contract -- you still want to do your homework and make sure you're not paying a premium for the freedom of not having a term agreement.

 Also, look into the type of internet connection offered by the ISP.
 While some households -- especially those in underserved or rural areas -- may not have many options, the general rule is that satellite internet is better than DSL, cable internet is better than satellite, and fiber internet trumps them all.
-5G home internet, which has made some significant strides in 2021, may also become a legitimate option for many across the country.
+5G home internet, making significant strides in 2022, may also become a legitimate option for many across the country.

 Who's the best no-contract internet service provider?

 It may sound like a cop-out, but the best no-contract internet provider for you is the one that's serviceable at your address.
 As we've mentioned many times in our ISP reviews, all things being equal, if you can get fiber internet at your location, that's the way to go.
 It'll give you the best performance of all the internet connection types -- you'll get symmetrical download and upload speeds -- and often will also be the most affordable, in terms of cost per megabit per second.
 Google Fiber, which includes all equipment costs and fees in your monthly rate, is the cheapest at 7 cents per Mbps.
-But its availability pales compared to the fiber plans of AT&T, CenturyLink and Verizon Fios, to name a few.
-If you live in one of the 12 metro markets in which it offers service, Google Fiber is an easy choice, but it's not that simple for the rest of us.
+But its availability pales compared to the fiber plans of AT&T, for example.
+If you live in one of the 12 metro markets in which it offers service, Google Fiber is an easy choice, but AT&T Fiber might be the top option for the rest of us.

 How can I get Wi-Fi at home without a contract?